 Brand reviews are so essential to build, at the same risk to get because they can damage a business’s overall reputation.
 While a bad product review can cause a reduction in sales for that product, brand reviews can cause a dramatic loss of customers.
 Trustpilot is one of the famous platforms for submitting and finding consumer reviews.
 Each month consumers post about 1 million reviews about businesses around the globe.
 Make sure you get satisfactory reviews on the Trustpilot because it may be the first destination consumers will go to know more about your business.
 So, if you are confident enough about what you are doing in your business, feel free to create an account for free on Trustpilot.
 It is worthy to note that Trustpilot has stringent rules and restrictions about submitting reviews; thus, fake reviews are not accepted.

 This is another example of social proof.
 Product reviews can cause a huge increase or decrease in further sales.
-You can encourage your customers to post a review of your product in several ways.
+You might ask, how to get product reviews on your store?
+There are different apps available on Shopify App Store that can gather reviews for your store in your sleep, but we want to highlight one app in particular.

 People tend to believe in experts – ones that are knowledgeable in the specific topic.
 For that reason, it is wise to invite experts to talk about your brand or a particular product to demonstrate social proof.